 Updated: What Is SERP and Why Is It an Important Part of Your Overall SEO Strategy?

 For indexing a web page, Google uses its own parameters.
-Some of the well known are the number of quality backlinks from authoritative sources, search volume, HTML code used in the domain, crawl rate, bounce rate, average time spent on a page, keywords, social media sharing, responsiveness and loading time of a website and, of course, the quality of content.
-There are, obviously, many more factors.
+Some of the well-known parameters are the number of quality backlinks from authoritative sources, search volume, HTML code used in the domain, crawl rate, bounce rate, average time spent on a page, keywords, social media sharing, responsiveness and loading time of a website and quality of content.
+That’s only a couple of things!

 We want to hear from you, so what are you waiting for?
 Contact us today.Get In Touch